cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 - avoid preparing percentile thresholds twice before the fast path;
 - load each spatial tile exactly once and keep unit-normalised values contiguous before entering the kernel;
-- profile monthly and seasonal cases separately, because output grouping changes the amount of count work but not the bootstrap threshold work.
+- profile seasonal cases separately, because output grouping changes the amount of count work but not the bootstrap threshold work.

 Validation rules
 ================